shaishab/ts-node-rest-api/README.md

 # ts-node-rest-api
-This is the simaple example or starter to create rest api using express with typescript.
+This is the simple example or starter to create rest API using express with typescript.